r0x0r/pywebview/docs/guide/installation.md

 [pyobjc](https://pythonhosted.org/pyobjc/)

 `PyObjC` comes presintalled with the Python bundled in macOS.
 For a stand-alone Python installation you have to install it separately.
 You can also use QT5 in macOS

 ### Linux

-You have to install Linux dependencies manually.
-You can choose between GTK and QT.
+`pip install pywebview[qt]` should take of QT dependencies.
+If it does not work or you would like to use GTK, you may try these recipes.

 [PyGObject](https://pygobject.readthedocs.io/en/latest/) is used with GTK.
 To install dependencies on Ubuntu for both Python 3 and 2